Why a new Centre is fundamental to our health and wellbeing.

 A well designed, patient centred environment is essential for supporting the healing process.
 We have learnt from our Dyson Centre for Neonatal Care just how central an exceptional building design is to improving the patient experience and clinical outcomes — a key part of our holistic approach.
 Our aspiration is to now replicate the design quality and philosophy of the Dyson Centre throughout new building projects within the hospital.

 The expertise of the RNHRD in respect of Rheumatology, Chronic Fatigue, Research and other services has immense international standing and recognition.
-The whole ethos of a new RNHRD & Therapies Centre will be to bring these and acute services together, promoting health and wellbeing and inspiring our patients through the provision of the optimal patient experience.
+The whole ethos of the new RNHRD and Brownsword Therapies Centre will be to bring these and acute services together, promoting health and wellbeing and inspiring our patients through the provision of the optimal patient experience.

 Dr Raj Sengupta, Consultant Rheumatologist at the RNHRD